tmobile/magentaA11y/_checklist-native/animation.md

 ## Developer notes
 - A non-interactive animation is a technique by which still images are manipulated to create moving images
 - Animations can affect users with motion disabilities.
 Guidance is to keep animations to 5 seconds or less
 - Animations that flash can also have a deadly affect to users with epilepsy.
-Guidance is to keep flashing to 3 seconds per second
+Guidance is to keep flashing to no more than 3 times per second
 - Ensure animations that are meaningful have alt text assigned
 - Animations cannot stop and start again unless screen is refreshed or similar
 - If a stop/pause button next to the animation is provided, the animation can run more than 5 seconds